R220 Supplement, References to Responsibilities

 R582, Per Diem Compensation for Services

-R582-1.Purpose: To authorize a per diem allowance for members in attendance at official meetings of the Board of Regents, the several institutional Boards of Trustees, and the Board of Directors of the Utah Higher Education Assistance Authority (other than salaried state employees), and the Student Finance Subcommittee (other than salaried state employees), and to bring such per diem allowances into conformity with general state policy.
+R582-1.Purpose: To authorize a per diem allowance for members in attendance at official meetings of the Board of Higher Education, the several institutional Boards of Trustees, and the Board of Directors of the Utah Higher Education Assistance Authority (other than salaried state employees), and the Student Finance Subcommittee (other than salaried state employees), and to bring such per diem allowances into conformity with general state policy.

 3.3.
-Per Diem Rates the Same as Those Set by the State Director of Finance: Per diem rate changes determined by the State Director of Finance for appointed members of state boards and commissions shall automatically be placed in effect for members in attendance at official meetings of the Board of Regents, the several institutional Boards of Trustees, the Board of Directors of the Utah Higher Education Assistance Authority (other than salaried state employees), and the Loan Purchase Subcommittee (other than salaried state employees) in accordance with applicable Board policies, as of the effective dates of the Director of Finance’s determinations.
+Per Diem Rates the Same as Those Set by the State Director of Finance: Per diem rate changes determined by the State Director of Finance for appointed members of state boards and commissions shall automatically be placed in effect for members in attendance at official meetings of the Board of Higher Education, the several institutional Boards of Trustees, the Board of Directors of the Utah Higher Education Assistance Authority (other than salaried state employees), and the Loan Purchase Subcommittee (other than salaried state employees) in accordance with applicable Board policies, as of the effective dates of the Director of Finance’s determinations.

 R710, Capital Facilities

 4.5.
-The State Board of Regents Will:
+The Board of Higher Education Will:

 4.5.5.
 Projects Funded from Non State Appropriated Funds: Review and approve institutional project requests for planning and construction of facilities, or remodeling of existing facilities, for which no appropriation of state funds or authority to incur bonded indebtedness is requested, as follows:

 188.8.131.52.
-If the project involves major construction or major remodeling, and it is proposed that it be funded from private sources, or from a combination of private sources and other non-state appropriated funds, the institutional President, after receiving the approval of the institutional Board of Trustees, shall inform the Commissioner of the scope and character of the proposal for submission to the Regents for Board approval.
+If the project involves major construction or major remodeling, and it is proposed that it be funded from private sources, or from a combination of private sources and other non-state appropriated funds, the institutional President, after receiving the approval of the institutional Board of Trustees, shall inform the Commissioner of the scope and character of the proposal for submission to the Board for approval.
 Since donated or non-state appropriated facilities require ongoing funds for operations and maintenance, proposals must include arrangements as to how O & M costs will be covered.
 Possible arrangements might include: (1) separate non-state funding assured through private contracts or an O & M endowment established by a private donor; (2) O & M costs absorbed within existing institutional budgets; or (3) necessary additional funding of O & M costs requested through legislative appropriations.
 Board approval of the acquisition of the facility shall include approval of a plan to fund the O & M costs, including the source of the funds and the projected amount needed.
 Further approval of such proposals, when legally required by the State Building Board and the Legislature, will follow their respective established procedures.

 184.108.40.206.
 For the purpose of subparagraph 220.127.116.11, the terms “major construction” and “major remodeling” refer to projects with an estimated total project cost that exceeds (a) $1,000,000 in the case of the University of Utah and Utah State University; (b) $500,000 in the case of Weber State University and Southern Utah University; or (c) $250,000 in the case of the other colleges in the System.